furnacecreek/awesome-visionOS-apps/README.md

 ## Music

 - [Longplay](https://longplay.rocks) - Album-focussed music player, that features a life-sized album wall and immersive experience for Apple Vision Pro.
+- [tappr.tv](https://www.tappr.tv) - For Apple Music subscribers, tappr.tv for visionOS lets you experience immersive 3D digital dancing.
+Over 5,000 dances available, and growing!
+Coming soon, dance with your hands in the air!

 ## Productivity